 The general-education requirements for first-year students are composed of a core sequence and a menu of choices within a liberal arts framework:

 Transfer students have a variety of academic options available to complete lower-division general education prior to transfer.
-Specific details regarding appropriate general-education agreement are in the section on “Undergraduate Admissions” and through the community college.
+Specific details regarding appropriate general-education agreement are in the section on “Undergraduate Admission” and through the community college.
 Students may also contact UC San Diego Transfer Student Services prior to transfer.
-Also, the college website contains pertinent information at http://marshall.ucsd.edu.
+Also, the college website contains pertinent information at https://marshall.ucsd.edu/academics/general-education-requirements.html.

 To receive a bachelor’s degree from Marshall College, a student must